NVDA Coach

 How NVDA’s object pyramid works — using levels/pyramid terminology throughout.
 Moving across objects at the same level, climbing up one level to the container, descending one level into contents, reading the current navigator object, routing keyboard focus to any object on screen, and when object navigation is the right tool.
 Includes tip to maximize the application window first for best results.
 Desktop and laptop keyboard layouts are both covered throughout.

-Changing your keyboard layout between desktop (numpad) and laptop (letter keys), and adjusting speech settings through the synthesizer settings ring and NVDA Speech Settings dialog.
-Covers NVDA+Ctrl+Right/Left Arrow to move between ring items (Rate, Pitch, Volume, Voice, Variant) and NVDA+Ctrl+Up/Down Arrow to adjust values.
+Changing your keyboard layout between desktop (numpad) and laptop (letter keys); adjusting speech settings through the synthesizer settings ring and NVDA Speech Settings dialog (NVDA+Ctrl+Right/Left to move between items, NVDA+Ctrl+Up/Down to adjust values); changing the audio output device (NVDA+Ctrl+U for headphones, speakers, or HDMI); and controlling audio ducking (NVDA+Shift+D to set whether NVDA lowers other audio while speaking).
 Completing this chapter earns you the Certificate of Completion.

 How to Get Started